 Column Storage Database For VertiPaq Compression

-Data are stored in columns so that it can easily be retrieved without going through the whole table.
+Data is stored in columns so that it can easily be retrieved without going through the whole table.

 This is a basic table that’s based on rows.